1&1 SSL brings success and security to your website

 Yes, the SSL certificate checker automatically detects these threats.
 The result shows you whether you possess a valid SSL certificate and whether it is operating correctly.
 However, a properly installed and working SSL certificate still does not guarantee complete protection against all threats.
 The SSL test shows you which security gaps exist through notifications like the following example: Warnings.
 BEAST.
 The BEAST attack is not mitigated on this server.
 This notification means that an attack by BEAST was not disarmed by the server.

-The SSL checker examines the SSL certificate of the URL for any security gaps, which occur predominantly in older versions of SSL certificates and are points of weakness for cyber-crime methods like POODLE, FREAK, BEAST, CRIME and Heartbleed.
-If the SSL certificate does not pass the Heartbleed test or one of the other security checks, the SSL check will let you know and even give you advice on how to solve the problem.
+The SSL checker examines the SSL configuration of the URL for any security gaps.
+Potential vulnerabilities include POODLE, FREAK, BEAST, CRIME and Heartbleed.
+If the website checked does not pass the Heartbleed test or one of the other security checks, the SSL check will let you know and even give you advice on how to solve the problem.

 I am experiencing some problems with the installation of my SSL certificate.
 What can I do?